Reflex Sympathetic Dystrophy Syndrome

 electric nerve stimulation, and deep brain or spinal cord stimulation, is the modern-day

-extension of age-old practices in which the nerves of muscles are subjected to a variety of
+extension of age-old practices in which the nerves of muscles are subjected to a variety

-specific procedure being used:
+trained in the specific procedure being used:

 TENS uses tiny electrical pulses, delivered through the skin to nerve fibers, to cause

 changes in muscles, such as numbness or contractions.
-This in turn produces temporary
+This in turn produces

-that can block pain transmission at the spinal cord level, in much the same way that shaking
+peripheral nerve fibers that can block pain transmission at the spinal cord level, in much

-your hand can reduce pain.
+the same way that shaking your hand can reduce pain.

-Peripheral nerve stimulation uses electrodes placed surgically on a carefully selected area of
+Peripheral nerve stimulation uses electrodes placed surgically on a carefully selected

-area, using an antenna and transmitter.
+the affected area, using an antenna and transmitter.

-Spinal cord stimulation uses electrodes surgically inserted within the epidural space of the
+Spinal cord stimulation uses electrodes surgically inserted within the epidural space of

-small box-like receiver and an antenna taped to the skin.
+using a small box-like receiver and an antenna taped to the skin.

 Deep brain or intracerebral stimulation is considered an extreme treatment and involves